-So how can you benefit from this great ingredients without the irritation of Tea Tree Oil?
+So how can you benefit from these great ingredients without the irritation of Tea Tree Oil?

 Cliradex Towelettes & Foam Cleanser

-Cliradex is our #1 recommended product to help with Demodex mites that is a natural and preservative-free product that contains the active ingredient 4-Terpineol from Tea Tree Oil without all the irritating effects of Tea Tree Oil.
+Cliradex is a great product that is designed to help with Demodex mites.
+It is a natural and preservative-free product that contains the active ingredient 4-Terpineol from Tea Tree Oil without all the irritating effects of Tea Tree Oil.